Elastigirl: Reception

-Film critics generally praised the decision to make Helen the central character of Incredibles 2, which Slant Magazines Keith Watson found "refreshing" to see from a female superhero.
-S.E.
-Fleenor of Syfy Wire credited the sequel with finally highlighting "the real hero of both films".
+Film critics generally praised the decision to make Helen the central character of Incredibles 2.
+S. E. Fleenor of Syfy Wire credited the sequel with finally highlighting "the real hero of both films".
 The Boston Herald said she "remains animation's most dazzling super-mother".
 The character's action sequences were praised, particularly how her powers are showcased.
-Reactor's Leah Schnelbach found that, by giving Helen "most of those truly great action set pieces" instead of relying on outdated tropes at the character's expense, the sequel improved on one of her few complaints about the first film.
+Reactor's Leah Schnelbach found that, by giving Helen "most of those truly great action set pieces", the sequel improved on one of her few complaints about the first film.
 William Hughes of The A.V.
 Club lauded Helen's proficiency during the runaway train scene.
 Sam Machkovech of Ars Technica described her as "an absolute marvel of abilities, movement, and silliness", and declared the same scene one of the 20 best action film sequences.
 However, McCarthy complained that Helen's frequent confrontations with runaway vehicles risk becoming repetitive.
 In 2018, Helen was nominated for the Visual Effects Society Award for Outstanding Animated Character in an Animated Feature.
-Steven McIntosh of BBC Online reported that Helen’s subversion of gender roles captivated both critics and audiences.
-Critics such as Ciara Wardlow of The Hollywood Reporter and Alexander Evangelista of Rappler noted that Helen's role reversal in Incredibles 2 invited conversations about patriarchy, feminism, and women's roles in society.
+Steven McIntosh of BBC Online reported that Helen's subversion of gender roles captivated both critics and audiences, with Mila Gauvin of The Harvard Crimson writing that the film "highlights women's strength to not only be great parents, but to also be just as competent, if not more so, than men in the workfield".
+Writers such as Ciara Wardlow of The Hollywood Reporter and Alexander Evangelista of Rappler noted that Helen's role reversal invited conversations about the patriarchy, feminism, and women's roles in society.
+In Gender in 21st Century Animated Children's Cinema, Manu Díaz Inglés argues that placing Helen at the center of the film's narrative inevitably engages several gender issues.
 Moya Crockett of Stylist appreciated the film for highlighting Helen as a strong and empowered yet flawed lead, whereas Maria Sherman of Jezebel said it empowered her without defaulting to superficiality.
 Anna Smith of The Guardian expressed excitement for "animation that bucked tired gender cliches even more than the first film had", but found the sequel lacking in compelling women compared to men.
 Writing for Bustle, Rachel Simon said although the film appears relevant to "the current push for more female superheroes and gender equality on-screen", she cautioned audiences that Incredibles 2 is not necessarily "meant to be an ode to female empowerment".
-The Cord reported that, in the months leading up to the film’s release, several commentators vehemently condemned what they viewed as the film’s “feminist agenda”.
+The Cord reported that, in the months leading up to the film's release, several commentators vehemently condemned what they viewed as the film's "feminist agenda".